 Blackboard 9.1 includes a "Help" link within the course navigation to "Blackboard Help for Students," a searchable database of tutorials produced by Blackboard on all aspects of their product.
 If you are struggling to identify the correct search criteria to locate information you seek, ITS has created links to the most frequently used Blackboard tool topics on this page.

-Tutorials resources for using various building blocks that are customized to interface with Blackboard (external applications like Turnitin and StudyMate Class) are linked on the Blackboard support home page.
+Tutorials resources for using various building blocks that are customized to interface with Blackboard (external applications like Turnitin) are linked on the Blackboard support home page.

 All handouts included on this page are in PDF format and require Adobe Acrobat Reader.
 Download Acrobat Reader here.